MicrosoftDocs/msteams-docs/msteams-platform/tabs/quickstarts/create-channel-group-tab-dotnet-core-mvc.md

 ### Models

-*ChannelGroup.cs* presents a Message object and methods that will be called from different Controllers during configuration.
+*ChannelGroup.cs* presents a Message object and methods that will be called from the  Controllers during configuration.

 ### Views